 Roasted Rhubarb Salad

-The flavour of this Roasted Rhubarb Salad is similar to adding fresh berries or fruit to a salad, it adds a burst of freshness without making it overly sweet.
-On its on, rhubarb is a very tart vegetable and I would not suggest adding it the salad raw, however when roasted (with a little drizzle of honey of course) it turns into the most tender and delicious treat.
+The flavour of this roasted rhubarb salad is similar to adding fresh berries or fruit to a salad, it adds a burst of freshness without making it overly sweet.
+On its own, rhubarb is a very tart vegetable and I would not suggest adding it the salad raw, however, when roasted (with a little drizzle of honey of course) it turns into the most tender and delicious treat.
 I opted to pair the soft and sweet rhubarb with some salty goats cheese and crunchy walnuts for a little contrast.
 The dressing for this salad is really simple because I wanted to showcase the rhubarb itself, but a balsamic dressing would work well too.

 You can easily make the roasted rhubarb ahead of time, and add it to the salad as needed, but be sure to make a little extra because I can assure you you’ll be eating it right off the pan.

-I used mixed greens for this baby, but spinach or baby kale would work well too.
+This rhubarb salad calls for mixed greens, however, spinach or baby kale would work well too.

 - 2 cups rhubarb, chopped

 - 2 tablespoons honey

 - Pinch of sea salt

 - 1/2 cup goat cheese, crumbled

 Honey Mustard Dressing: